daattali/beautiful-jekyll/_posts/2021-09-27-nakivo-backup-and-replication-for-vmware-and-more.md

 title: Nakivo Backup and Replication for VMware and more
 DATE:
 subtitle: ''
 metadescription: Nakivo Backup and Replication for VMware, Hyper-V, physical servers and cloud integration.
+nobanner: "yes"
 ---
 Today we are going to have a look at Nakivo Backup and Replication, an all-in-one product that will let you backup, restore and replicate virtual machines in your VMware environment.
 The product supports a variety of environments to backup such as vSphere, Hyper-V, M365, Nutanix, Oracle...